bwlewis/irlba/README.md

 * `prcomp_irlba`  principal components function similar to the `prcomp` function in stats package for computing the first few principal components of large matrices
 * `partial_eigen` a very limited partial eigenvalue decomposition for symmetric matrices (see the [RSpectra](https://cran.r-project.org/package=RSpectra) package for more comprehensive truncated eigenvalue decomposition)

-The online help for each function includes examples.
-Also see the package vignette, `vignette("irlba", package="irlba")`, and demo, `demo("custom_matrix_multiply", package="irlba")`
+Help documentation for each function includes examples.
+Also see the package vignette, `vignette("irlba", package="irlba")`, and demo, `demo("custom_matrix_multiply", package="irlba")`.

 Version 2.1.2 of the package includes a convenience `prcomp`-like function for computing principal components and numerous bug fixes and numerical stability